trustbit/nix-data-science-vm/README.md

 Quickly launch a secure and flexible VM for data scientists in Google Cloud.
 This allows them to get started on a project in a familiar and powerful environment.

 This setup uses Terraform and Nix to provide webIDE based on vscode-server.
 For small-scale deployments, it is comparable in speed to a classical VM setup based on Docker or bash scripts.
+It also introduces the flexibility of installing new dependencies (CUDA, Python, native binaries) with the ability to roll back changes.

-For large-scale deployments (more than 5 workspaces), this setup is more secure and convenient to  maintain.
+**For large-scale deployments** (more than 5 workspaces), this setup is **more secure and convenient to  maintain**.
 Data scientists could apply their own configurations, while Ops could rebuild the entire fleet with the latest updates and security patches.

 ![vscode](img/vscode1.png)